cmu462/DrawSVG/README.md

 You can create an SVG file in popular design tools like Adobe Illustrator or Inkscape and export SVG files, or use a variety of editors online.
 Since an SVG file is just an XML file, you could even use a text editor or write a script to generate the text!

 Be aware that our starter code and your renderer implementation only support a **subset** of the features defined in the SVG specification, and applications like Adobe Illustrator or Inkscape may not always encode shapes with the primitives we support.
-(You may need to convert complicated paths to the basic primitives in these tools.)
+(You may need to convert complicated paths to the basic primitives in these tools.
+This [Path to Polygon Converter](https://betravis.github.io/shape-tools/path-to-polygon/) might be of use.)

 Please name this file `task9.svg`.